cloudnative-pg/cloudnative-pg/docs/src/samples.md

 # Examples

-In this section, you can find some examples of configuration files to set up your PostgreSQL Cluster.
+The examples show configuration files for setting up your PostgreSQL cluster.

 !!!
 Important
-    These are here for demonstration and experimentation purposes, and can be executed on a personal Kubernetes cluster with Minikube or Kind as described in the ["Quickstart"](quickstart.md).
+    These examples are for demonstration and experimentation purposes.
+You can execute them on a personal Kubernetes cluster with Minikube or Kind, as described in [Quick start](quickstart.md).

+!!!
+Seealso "Reference"
+    For a list of available options, see [API reference](cloudnative-pg.v1.md).

+## Basics

 Basic cluster
 :  [`cluster-example.yaml`](samples/cluster-example.yaml)
-   a basic example of  a cluster.
+   A basic example of a cluster.

 Custom cluster
 :  [`cluster-example-custom.yaml`](samples/cluster-example-custom.yaml)
-   a basic cluster that uses the default storage class and custom parameters for the `postgresql.conf` and `pg_hba.conf` files.
+   A basic cluster that uses the default storage class and custom parameters for the `postgresql.conf` and `pg_hba.conf` files.

 Customized storage class
 : [`cluster-storage-class.yaml`](samples/cluster-storage-class.yaml):
-   a basic cluster that uses a specified storage class of `standard`.
+   A basic cluster that uses a specified storage class of `standard`.

 Customized storage class and backups
 :   **Prerequisites**: bucket storage should be available.
 The sample config is for AWS,